Chris Heaton-Harris says someone is spreading fake news about him resigning

 “This is totally untrue.
 I hope one of @elonmusk first moves is to eliminate fake news on Twitter… Very exciting I know, but complete and utter tosh.”

-The fake email included fake quotes from the Northern Ireland Secretary citing reasons for his alleged resignation.
+The email included fake quotes from the Northern Ireland Secretary citing reasons for his alleged resignation.

 A spokeswoman said an email had been sent with a “fake quote from the Secretary of State”.